kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

    );
    ```

-3. Create a 'bridge' table about projects' ownerships by connecting a user's 'id' to an id of a project that she owns.
-This table is just a bunch of ids from different tables, in this case, the `users` and `projects` tables:
+3. Create a 'bridge' table about projects' ownerships by associating the ID of an user with the ID of a project that she owns:

    ```sql
    CREATE TABLE project_ownerships(